 WORCESTER, Mass. - The Norwich University football team fell in New England Women's and Men's Conference (NEWMAC) action on Saturday afternoon, falling to the Engineers of Worcester Polytechnic Institute by a 20-17 final score.

 The Cadets got on the board first with a 41-yard field goal off the foot of Clyde Tamburro (Elizabethtown, Pa.) after Bo Phillips (Chappaqua, N.Y.) picked off WPI to set the offense up in excellent field position.
-WPI wasted no time responded, as Julian Nyland took the third play of the ensuing drive 52-yards on the ground to the endzone to make it 7-3 WPI.
+WPI wasted no time responding, as Julian Nyland took the third play of the ensuing drive 52-yards on the ground to the endzone to make it 7-3 WPI.

 A pair of field goals extended the Engineers' lead to 13-3 midway through the second quarter.
 Needing a score, the Norwich offense answered the call with Matt Dunn (Rockland, Mass.) hitting Lavontae Decius (North Lauderdale, Fla.) for an 83-yard touchdown pass to cut the lead to 13-10.